Manchin wavers on Biden's plan, Democrats vow to push ahead

 People are also reading…

-The White House swiftly responded that it remains confident Manchin will support Biden's plan, and congressional leaders indicated votes were on track as planned.
+The White House swiftly responded that it remains confident Manchin will support Biden's plan, and the congressional leaders said it all remained on track.

 “Senator Manchin says he is prepared to support a Build Back Better plan that combats inflation, is fiscally responsible, and will create jobs,” said press secretary Jen Psaki in a statement.
 “As a result, we remain confident that the plan will gain Senator Manchin’s support.”